All DnD languages explained

 Celestial

-As the name implies, Celestials – such as Angels, Hollyphants, or Ki-rins – speak Celestial.
-It’s also common for the odd DnD Cleric to pick it up, given its angelic origins.
+As the name implies, Celestials - such as Angels, Hollyphants, or Ki-rins - speak the Celestial language.
+It's also common for Clerics to pick it up, given its angelic origins.

 Infernal

 Devils in the Nine Hells commonly speak and write in Infernal.
-Clerics of certain DnD alignments may learn this language.
-Plus, a DnD Warlock in a pact with a devil might find it useful to know.
+Clerics of certain alignments may learn this language, and a Warlock in a pact with a devil may find it very useful to know - particularly if they want to read the fine print on their contract.

 Deep Speech